eliazonta/eliazonta/README.md

 # Hellew 👋

-* a genuine mixture of math, cs and QF
+* A true blend of math, CS, and QF
-* minimal aesthetics and reading books
+* Minimal aesthetics and book reading

 > Topics : Modern C++, GPGPUs, (Quantitative) Finance